Working collaboratively in a group has long been seen as an effective way to accomplish great things.

 Improved communication is a crucial factor in any successful group situation.

-Establishing a transparent communication system can help ensure that everyoneâ€™s voice is heard and allows for greater collaboration, creativity, and
+Establishing a transparent communication system can help ensure everyoneâ€™s voice is heard and allows for greater group collaboration, creativity, and

 When utilized effectively, improved communication within a group can result in higher levels of success than if each individual worked independently.